cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The Client's measurement is an IDPF index, denoted `alpha`.
 (See
 {{poplar1-idpf-index-encoding}} for guidelines on index encoding.)
 The programmed IDPF values are pairs of field elements `(1, k)` where each `k` is chosen at random.
-This random value is used as part of the secure sketching protocol of {{BBCGGI21}}, Appendix C.4.
+This random value is used as part of the arithmetic sketching protocol of {{BBCGGI21}}, Appendix C.4.
 After evaluating their IDPF key shares on a given sequence of candidate prefixes, the sketching protocol is used by the Aggregators to verify that they hold shares of a one-hot vector.
 In